TimofonicJunkRoom/withLinux/README.md

 ### DESCRIPTION
 `cda` is a command line utility that helps you "enter into" or "chdir() into" an archive conveniently.
 You can consider it as an Enhaced version of `cd` command in shell.
 It builds on [libarchive](https://github.com/libarchive/libarchive) so that it supports many types of archives.
+Surprisingly, one can really integrate `cda`'s functionality into a shell e.g. `bash`, and the patch is provided, see below for detail.

 `cda.sh` is a archivemount wrapper which implements cda in shell.